-The schedule is the second part of the code containing orders and rules.
+The schedule is the second part of the code containing orders and rules and there are 51 orders.
 Mainly, the schedule provides for the procedures and methods in which the jurisdiction of the court may be exercised.

 In fact, there were five schedules when this code was enacted.
 Later the Schedules II, III, IV and V were repealed by the subsequent amendments of the code.

 The first schedule which is the only one schedule to the code right now has 51 Orders.
 Each order contains rules and procedures that vary in number from order to order.

 There are eight Appendices in the code which have given formats of the various forms.